 On paper, this person was intelligent, interesting, and we had many interests in common.
 Sounds great, right?

-I was determined to figure out why I disliked this person so much, and why I was so angry after we spent time together, so I went through my checklist.
+I was determined to figure out why I disliked this person so much, and why I was so angry after we spent time together, so I used the Journaling for Entrepreneurs process, creating a checklist to determine what the problem was.

 For me, I discovered there was.
 The anger led me to realize my real reason for not liking this person.
 It was because I believed I was right on these topics.
 I was determined I had superior knowledge.